5 clever tips for moving

 Author: Josh Hissa

-Well friend, this is the list for you.
 I’ve combed the web and mined the experiences of recently-moved folks to proudly present the very best time-and-stress-savers for your upcoming move.

-Make a packing schedule: seriously.
+Seriously.
 Even if you stop reading here, you’ll be miles ahead of where my family was for our first big move.
 Here’s why a packing plan is vital:

 - You still have to live there.
 Consider what you need day-to-day and pack accordingly.
 Kitchen tools and the pantry will probably be among the last of the things you pack.
 After all, no one wants to find themselves craving a stir fry and forgetting what box your wok is in.